titouancreach/vuejs-redux/README.md

   }
 }
 ```
- And create the action creators in order to update our state.
+ And create the action creators in order to update our state:

 ```javascript
 export function increment() {